cbedin/cbedin.github.io/index.md

 ## _you guys_ and _y'all_

-my m.a. thesis work looks at attitudes towards the english second-person plural constructions _you guys_ and _y'all_, and how these attitudes are impacted by ideologies about race, place, and gender. i'm especially interested in how metalinguistic discourse and sociopolitical ideologies shape language, and i think _you guys_ and _y'all_ are a great lens into these phenomena because they implicate many politicized issues around language, identity, and power (e.g. gender-inclusive language, lingusitic appropriation, and linguistic stigma).

-this work has been presented at lavender languages (lavlang), the language interaction and social organization (liso) conference at ucsb, and the american anthropological association (aaa) annual meeting. i've also written a more informal piece about this work for the linguistic society of america (lsa)'s committee on lgbtq+\[z\] issues (cozil) [2024 pride month blog series](https://www.lsadc.org/af_membercommittee.asp?committeeid=14&sp=40).
+my [m.a. thesis](https://proquest.com/docview/3198955787) work looks at attitudes towards the english second-person plural constructions _you guys_ and _y'all_, and how these attitudes are impacted by ideologies about race, place, and gender. i'm especially interested in how metalinguistic discourse and sociopolitical ideologies shape language, and i think _you guys_ and _y'all_ are a great lens into these phenomena because they implicate many politicized issues around language, identity, and power (e.g. gender-inclusive language, lingusitic appropriation, and linguistic stigma). in addition to the thesis, i've written a more informal piece about this work for the linguistic society of america (lsa)'s committee on lgbtq+\[z\] issues (cozil) [2024 pride month blog series](https://www.lsadc.org/af_membercommittee.asp?committeeid=14&sp=40).

 <div class="cv-table-wrapper"><table>
 <tr>